Skip to Main Content

 Largest Hotel Hub Outside of Downtown DC

 With over 5,500 hotel rooms, National Landing is the largest DMV hotel hub outside of Downtown DC.
-The DMV is experiencing a seasonal downward trend amid uncharacteristic market uncertainties this quarter.
-Although National Landing's Q3 trends are on par with the region, local hoteliers and partners are steadily forging ahead with group travel, trade events, and destination marketing.
+The DMV is experiencing a seasonal downward trend amid uncharacteristic market uncertainties.
+Although National Landing's Q4 trends are on par with the region, local hoteliers and partners are steadily forging ahead with group travel, trade events, and destination marketing.

 National Landing continues to diversify its offerings while remaining affordable at roughly $90 cheaper than Downtown DC per night during the peak season.
 In September, National Landing welcomed boutique hotel, AC Hotel Arlington National Landing, and will soon welcome the planned office conversion to 344 hotel rooms at 2100 Crystal Drive, an initiative supported by Arlington County’s Commercial Market Resiliency Initiative’s Adaptive Reuse Policy.